 UDL is based on educational research that finds students are highly variable in their response to instruction.
 Accordingly, to meet the challenge of high standards, the UDL approach shuns "one size fits all" curricula and instruction in favor of flexible designs with customizable options to meet individual needs.
 UDL has three major principles that include providing multiple means of representation, multiple means of action and expression, and multiple means of engagement.
 Each of these principles intends to address the diversity of student learning styles and means of demonstrating learning.
-The use of UDL along with high quality math instruction and interventions increases opportunities for students with disabilities to both engage in instruction and effectively demonstrate what is learned.
+The use of UDL along with high quality math instruction and effectively demonstrate what is learned.